 If you're travelling during hurricane season, contact your tour operator to check whether services at your planned destination have been affected.

 The direction and strength of hurricanes can change with little warning.
 You can check the latest hurricane information at the

 National Hurricane Center website.

-Haiti is in an active seismic zone and as a result may be subject to earthquakes, tsunamis and landslides.
+Haiti is in an active seismic zone and as a result may experience earthquakes, tsunamis and landslides.
 Information about earthquakes is available from United States Geological Survey.

-On 12 January 2010, a 7.0 magnitude earthquake occurred west of the capital Port-au-Prince, causing many thousands of casualties.
-Seven years later, damage remains to critical infrastructure, including health services, roads, telecommunications and other utilities.
-The earthquake damaged public sanitation infrastructure and increased the risk of disease outbreaks.
+In 2010, a 7.0 magnitude earthquake occurred west of the capital Port-au-Prince, causing many thousands of casualties.
+Critical infrastructure is still damaged, including health services, roads, telecommunications and other utilities.
+Damage to public sanitation infrastructure has increased the risk of disease outbreaks.

 All oceanic regions of the world can experience tsunamis, including the Caribbean.

 Where to get help

 Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.